-The following set of tools and links will help you to ensure academic continuity by moving your class online during this transition.
+The following set of tools and links will help you to ensure academic continuity by moving your class online during University closures.
 Canvas, the University’s Learning Management System, offers many features that facilitate online teaching and learning in an online environment.
 Additional academic tools, such as Google Drive and Panopto, are also shared below.

 Announcements are a tool commonly used by instructors as a way to quickly communicate course activities such as a change in a homework assignment, class cancellation, campus events, etc. By default, students have the opportunity to comment on a course announcement.
 Once you post the announcement as an instructor, Canvas sends a notification to the students.
 Learn more about how to post announcements.

 The Canvas Inbox is an email service built into Canvas that allows instructors and students to communicate with each other without leaving the Canvas environment.
 You can easily send messages to individual students, groups of students, sections of a course, or the entire course roster.
 Learn more about how to message students.

 Download your class roster so that you have a list of all of your students and their NetIDs.
 This will enable you to email them in case Canvas is not available.
 Learn more about how to export grades and a list of students.